Letter from The Principal

-Welcome to our new Ipswich State High School fortnightly newsletter.
+Welcome to the new Ipswich State High School fortnightly newsletter.

-We have refreshed the newsletter to make it more useful for families, providing clear, timely information about what is happening across the school in the upcoming two weeks.
-Rather than reporting on past events, it will focus on reminders, updates and actions that help students and parents feel prepared and connected.
+This newsletter has been redesigned to provide clear, timely information for families about what is happening across the school over the upcoming two weeks.
+Rather than focusing on past events, it will focus on key reminders, important updates and actions that support students and parents to stay informed and prepared.

-The start of the year has already been full of opportunities for students to engage in school life, including our High Expectations and Junior and Senior Secondary Parades, Year 7 Parent Evening, Swimming Carnival, Open Girls Rugby League Camp, Ryda Program, Valentine's Day fundraiser, Josai Study Tour, Academic Awards Parade, School Photos, ALC Meet and Greet and Dance Sleepover.
-These experiences play an important role in building belonging across our community.
+Over the opening weeks of the year the school has already been a hive of activity.
+Students have participated in High Expectations and Junior and Senior Secondary Parades, the Year 7 Parent Evening, Swimming Carnival, Open Girls Rugby League Camp, the Ryda Program, our Valentine's Day fundraiser, the Josai Study Tour, the Semester 2 2025 Academic Awards Parade, School Photos, the ALC Meet and Greet and the Dance Sleepover.
+These experiences play an important role in building belonging and connection within our school community.

-You may also notice our new security fencing, installed to further enhance safety for students and staff during the school day.
+You may also notice our new security fencing now in place.
+This has been installed to further enhance safety for students and staff during the school day while still allowing our campus to remain welcoming and accessible to visitors through our front office.

-Looking ahead, NAPLAN Online for Years 7 and 9 begins in Week 7 (information emailed to parents/carers) and the SRC and Year 12 Induction Ceremony will be held on Friday 13 March.
+Looking ahead, NAPLAN Online for Year 7 and 9 students will commence in Week 7, with detailed information already emailed to parents and carers, and our SRC and Year 12 Induction Ceremony will be held on Friday 13 March.

 Looking Ahead